stevenvachon/urlobj/README.md

 > Performant utilities for URL resolution and parsing built on core [url](https://nodejs.org/api/url.html).

 This module provides many tools for working with Objects parsed with [`url.parse()`](https://nodejs.org/api/url.html#url_url_parse_urlstr_parsequerystring_slashesdenotehost).
-This performs faster because it avoids the need to constantly reparse URL Strings during multiple operations.
+It also performs faster because it avoids the need to constantly reparse URL Strings during multiple operations.

 ## Constants